Academy Dialogue / Academy Discussions

-The AKADEMIE-DIALOG series is dedicated to personal discussion.
+The Academy Dialogues are dedicated to personal discussion.
 In each of the events in this focused format, Jeanine Meerapfel invites one renowned figure from the arts, sciences, politics or cultural policy to enter into an intensive dialogue on a specific topic.
 Afterwards, the audience is invited to contribute to this exchange on current issues.
 The discussions are held in the Club Room on the 4th floor of the Akademie der Künste at Pariser Platz.

 At the start of the new series on 17 Jan 2017, Wolfgang Benz, a historian focusing on prejudice research, and Jeanine Meerapfel discussed xenophobia and preconceived negative stereotypes.